Deep Dish Swift - Day 2

 Make Porting Custom SwiftUI Design Elements Easy With Swift Packages

-Viu talked about how to set up a local package structure and use packages to provide handle things like custom colors and fonts and let you apply them as you would with the native colors and fonts.
+Viu talked about how to use a local package structure to provide things like custom colors and fonts and let you apply them as you would with the native colors and fonts.

-As I’ve basically lived and breathed Swift Packages for many years now, I wasn’t the target audience of this talk, but if you are new to Swift Packages, I’m sure there are some useful insights here.
+As I’ve basically lived and breathed Swift Packages for many years now, I wasn’t the target audience, but if you are new to Swift Packages, there are many useful insights here.